AbsoluteVectoR/polimi-notes/README.md

 | RandomPlayer  | 11%| 23/78  |
 | AI | 88% | 42/78 |

-Introduction of a Strategy Player: a player who always plays the combinations which involves as few tiles as possible.
+Introduction of a Strategy Player: a player who always plays the combination which involves as few tiles as possible.

 ### Strategy vs Random (1000 matches, 12 tiles)